isomerpages/nlb-learning/_science/Teens/Content.md

 <p>You can also download <a href="https://apps.apple.com/us/app/steampunk-puzzle-physics-game/id1211978586">Steampunk Puzzle</a> <a href="https://play.google.com/store/apps/details?id=com.Revampsoft.Steampunk_Puzzle&amp;hl=en_SG&amp;gl=US">Physics Game</a>, a free-to-play app where you aim to get a ball to its container using realistic physics laws. </p>

 <p>While taking a break from your console, why not get up to speed with these books on physics?</p>

+<b>The Physics of Everyday Things: The Extraordinary Science Behind an Ordinary Day</b><br>
+Author: James Kakalios<br>
+Call No.: English 530 KAK<br>
+Publisher: Crown Publishing, 2017<br>
+Also available as an eBook on <a href="https://nlb.overdrive.com/media/3044218">NLB OverDrive </a>
+<p>Physics professor, bestselling author, and dynamic storyteller James Kakalios reveals the mind-bending science behind the seemingly basic things that keep our daily lives running, from our smart phones and digital “clouds” to x-ray machines and hybrid vehicles. </p>
+<p>Most of us are clueless when it comes to the physics that makes our modern world so convenient.
+What’s the simple science behind motion sensors, touch screens, and toasters?
+How do we glide through tolls using an E-Z Pass, or find our way to new places using GPS?
+In The Physics of Everyday Things, James Kakalios takes us on an amazing journey into the subatomic marvels that underlie so much of what we use and take for granted. </p>
+<p>Synopsis from <a href="https://www.penguinrandomhouse.com/books/221729/the-physics-of-everyday-things-by-james-kakalios/">Penguin Random House</a></p>

+<b>Fairground Physics: Motion, Momentum, and Magnets with Hands-On Science Activities</b><br>
+Author: Angie Smibert<br>
+Publisher: Nomad Press, 2020<br>
+Only available as an eBook on <a href="https://nlb.overdrive.com/library/kids/media/5342466">NLB OverDrive</a>
+<p> Where can you experience the laws of motion, the fun of physics, and the chemistry of cotton candy?
+The fair!
+In Fairground Physics: Motion, Momentum, and Magnets with Hands-On Science Activities, readers learn about the forces that rule our world and everything in it by examining the rides, games, and even food you might find at a county fair.
+Ride the carousel and discover centripetal force.
+Listen to the music and learn how sound waves travel through the air.
+Hop on a roller coaster and name the types of energy involved in whizzing you around the track and upside down!</p>
+<p>Synopsis from <a href="https://nomadpress.net/nomadpress-books/fairground-physics//">Nomad Press</a></p>
+<p>The book covers and synopses are the copyright of the respective publishing companies.
+(All websites were last accessed on 15 March 2022.)</p>

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>